Trypsin: Properties

-Human trypsin has an optimal operating temperature of about 37 °C. In contrast, the Atlantic cod has several types of trypsins for the poikilotherm fish to survive at different body temperatures.
+Animal trypsin has an optimal operating temperature of about 37 °C. In contrast, the Atlantic cod has several types of trypsins for the poikilotherm fish to survive at different body temperatures.
 Cod trypsins include trypsin I with an activity range of 4 to 65 C and maximal activity at 55 °C, as well as trypsin Y with a range of 2 to 30 C and a maximal activity at 21 °C.

 As a protein, trypsin has various molecular weights depending on the source.
 For example, a molecular weight of 23.3 kDa is reported for trypsin from bovine and porcine sources.

 The activity of trypsin is not affected by the enzyme inhibitor tosyl phenylalanyl chloromethyl ketone, TPCK, which deactivates chymotrypsin.

 Trypsin should be stored at very cold temperatures (between −20 and −80 °C) to prevent autolysis, which may also be impeded by storage of trypsin at pH 3 or by using trypsin modified by reductive methylation.
 When the pH is adjusted back to pH 8, activity returns.